Note

 Deployment on a cloud platform

 The system must be publicly accessible.
-The backend services will be deployed on a cloud provider (e.g., Vercel, Railway, or Azure).
+The backend services are deployed on an Azure Virtual Machine, with all services containerized via Docker Compose.

 Public external API for bots